Date of Award

 The purpose of this study was to examine the relationship between teachers’ self-reported preparedness for teaching science content and their instructional practices to the science achievement of eighth grade science students in the United States as demonstrated by TIMSS 2007.
 Six hundred eighty-seven eighth grade science teachers in the United States representing 7,377 students responded to the TIMSS 2007 questionnaire about their instructional preparedness and their instructional practices.
 Quantitative data were reported.
 Through correlation analysis, the researcher found statistically significant positive relationships emerge between eighth grade science teachers’ main area of study and their self-reported beliefs about their preparedness to teach that same content area.
 Another correlation analysis found a statistically significant negative relationship existed between teachers’ self-reported use of inquiry-based instruction and preparedness to teach chemistry, physics and earth science.
 Another correlation analysis discovered a statistically significant positive relationship existed between physics preparedness and student science achievement.
 Finally, a correlation analysis found a statistically significant positive relationship existed between science teachers’ self-reported implementation of inquiry-based instructional practices and student achievement.
 The data findings support the conclusion that teachers who have feelings of preparedness to teach science content and implement more inquiry-based instruction and less didactic instruction produce high achieving science students.
 As science teachers obtain the appropriate knowledge in science content and pedagogy, science teachers will feel prepared and will implement inquiry-based instruction in science classrooms.

 Martin, Lynn A., "Relationship Between Teacher Preparedness and Inquiry-Based Instructional Practices to Students' Science Achievement: Evidence from TIMSS 2007" (2010).
-Theses and Dissertations.
+Theses and Dissertations (All).
 454.